-- Condoms are the only form of contraception which help protect against STIs. - Female (internal) condoms can be used at the same time as other effective types of contraception such as the implant or the Pill, although they shouldn't be used at the same time as male (external) condoms. - Female (internal) condom use is controlled by the woman. - There is no need to see a doctor to get them. - The external ring of the female (internal) condom may stimulate the clitoris, making sex more pleasurable.
+- Condoms are the only form of contraception which help protect against STIs. - Internal condoms can be used at the same time as other effective types of contraception such as the implant or the Pill, although they shouldn't be used at the same time as external (male) condoms. - Internal condoms can be put in any time before sex. - There is no need to see a doctor to get them. - The external ring of the internal condom may stimulate the clitoris, making sex more pleasurable.

-The female (internal) condom is another effective choice.
+The internal condom is another effective choice.

-- You need to use a new female (internal) condom each time you have sex. - Female (internal) condoms are more expensive and not as effective as male (external) condoms. - Female (internal) condoms can be hard to find in Australia.
+- You need to use a new internal condom each time you have sex. - Internal condoms are more expensive and not as effective as external condoms. - Internal condoms can be hard to find in Australia.